mddazure/russian-language-tutor/README.md

 2. Data is persisted using Spark's key-value storage
 3. No additional configuration required

-### Option 2: Azure Web App with Azure OpenAI
+### Option 2: Self-Contained Azure Web App

-For production deployment, you can deploy this as an Azure Web App with Azure OpenAI integration.
+**New Simplified Architecture**: Deploy as a single Azure Web App that directly calls Azure OpenAI (no Function App required).

 #### Quick Setup